inertiajs/inertia/README.md

 ### `<Frame>`

 The Frame component is the heart and soul of this version of Inertia.
 It allows you to embed an Inertia page within another Inertia page.
-This way you can easily create interactive modals, wizrards, dialogs, sidebars, etc.
+This way you can easily create interactive modals, wizards, dialogs, sidebars, etc.

-All navigation (including form submissions) is encapsulated within the Frame component.

-### Usage
+#### Usage

 ```html
 <Frame src="/dashboard">